Tanya Aguiñiga

-Tanya Aguiñiga (born 1978, San Diego, California) is a Los Angeles-based artist, designer, and activist.
+Tanya Aguiñiga (born 1978, in San Diego, California) is a Los Angeles–based artist, designer, and activist.

 Early life and education

 Although she was born in the United States, Aguiñiga spent her childhood living in Tijuana, Mexico.
 From ages 4 to 18, she travelled several hours daily across the border to attend school in San Diego, an experience that would influence her later life and work.
 She went on to receive a BA in Applied Design from San Diego State University and an MFA in furniture design from Rhode Island Institute of Design.